burkeholland/quick-start/src/chapters/chapter1.md

 ### Start your app

 With NativeScript CLI installed, it's time to start your app.
-Normally you would use the `tns create` command to start a new app—e.g. `tns create hello-world` but we're pre-scaffolded out some boilerplate to act as a starting point for Groceries.
+You normally use the `tns create` command to create new apps—e.g. `tns create hello-world`—but for this guide we're scaffolded out a boilerplate project to act as a starting point for Groceries.
 To get it, navigate to a folder where you want to keep your app's code and clone the Groceries repo:

 ```
 $ cd folder-you-want-groceries-to-be-in